Grand Sites of France

 The label 'Grand Site de France' has been granted to 33 locations in mainland France, which belong to the organisation known as the RGSF (Réseau des Grands Sites de France - network of Grand Sites of France).

-All are listed sites, in attractive locations, that attract large numbers of visitors each year.
+All are listed sites, in attractive locations that attract large numbers of visitors each year.
 They each share the common challenges of meeting the conflicting needs of local residents, the environment, and exceptionally large numbers of visitors.

 Aven d'Orgnac